|

 business base, both by you handling CMR’s direct clients and also by

-enabling you to acquire new clients using CMR’s considerable resource
+enabling you to acquire new clients if you wish, using CMR’s considerable resource

 and product range of essential business services.
 We receive a